Non-Stationary Online Structured Prediction with Surrogate Losses: Introduction

-\textbf{Dynamic regret bounds.}\quad The (universal) dynamic regret in OCO compares the learner's choices with any time-varying comparators, thus serving as a suitable performance measure in non-stationary environments.
-The path length $P_T$, introduced by \citet{Herbster2001-tb}, is a common quantity representing the regularity of the comparator sequence. \citet{Zhang2018-qy} achieved the optimal dynamic regret by showing upper and lower bounds with a rate of $\sqrt{T(1 + P_T)}$.
-Subsequent studies further refined the bound by using data-dependent quantities, including the cumulative loss $F_T$ and the gradient variation \citep{Zhao2020-vk,Zhao2024-pi}.
+\textbf{Dynamic regret bounds.}\quad The (universal) dynamic regret in OCO compares the learner's choices with any time-varying comparators, thereby serving as a suitable performance measure in non-stationary environments.
+The path length~$P_T$, introduced by \citet{Herbster2001-tb}, is a common quantity representing the regularity of the comparator sequence. \citet{Zhang2018-qy} achieved the optimal dynamic regret for OCO by showing upper and lower bounds with a rate of $\sqrt{T(1 + P_T)}$.
+Subsequent studies refined the bound by using data-dependent quantities, including the cumulative loss $F_T$ and the gradient variation \citep{Zhao2020-vk,Zhao2024-pi}.
+These are significant in their own right, though the classical approach of \citet{Zinkevich2003-wz} is sufficient for our purpose, as noted in \cref{subsec:contribution}.
 Regarding the connection to online classification, \Citet{Van_der_Hoeven2021-wi} mentioned the idea of combining their method with OCO algorithms that enjoy dynamic regret bounds.
-However, this mention was only made as one example of how their proposed method can be potentially combined with various OCO algorithms, and no resulting bounds on the cumulative target loss were explicitly provided.\looseness=-1
+However, this mention was only made as one example of how their proposed method can be potentially combined with various OCO algorithms, and no resulting bounds on the cumulative target loss were given.\looseness=-1

+\textbf{Polyak learning rates.}\quad Polyak learning rates and their decreasing variants have been used in stochastic optimization \citep{Loizou2021-bi,Orvieto2022-wn,Jiang2023-sr}.
+Our Polyak-style learning rate in \cref{sec:polyak} takes a similar form but serves a different purpose: translating the target--surrogate relationship into target-loss guarantees.